7-Ingredient Zuppa Toscana Recipe (Creamy 1-Pot Comfort Soup)

 • 4 cups chicken broth

-• 1 tbsp basil paste
+• 1 tablespoon basil paste

-• 1 tsp Italian seasoning
+• 1 teaspoon Italian seasoning

 Bring to a simmer over medium heat, then reduce to medium-low and cook for 12–15 minutes, or until the potatoes are tender.
 Stir occasionally so nothing sticks.